Hear the stories of the flood survivors we're working with.

 TeXas: 'Residents Against Flooding' in houston

-Flood survivors, Dean and Charmaine Bixler share their story of flooding in 2015 and 2016 and talk about the Flood Resilience Group, 'Residents Against Flooding'.
+Flood survivors, Dean and Charmaine Bixler share their story of flooding in 2015 and 2016 and talk about the flood forum, 'Residents Against Flooding'.

 This video was made just weeks before Hurricane Harvey hit Houston in August 2017 and had such a devastating affect on city residents and businesses.